Andy Reading 10km

 - If It is important to note that we shall be using a timing chip that will be attached to your shoe.
 These are expensive to produce.
 Therefore please make sure that your chip is removed by a race marshal after the race.
 We will endeavour to retrieve your chips at the end of the finishing funnels – should you manage to slip through you can take the chip to the Enquiry Desk.

-- Runners are required to collect their chip on the day of the race.
+- Runners are required to collect their number and chip on the day of the race.

 - The moment you enter our race we start to incur administration costs and banking charges, simply in processing your entry and payment.
 We also incur further charges in administering cancellations and processing refund payments.